-Contemporarily to our work, black-box variational inference \citep[\bbvi,][]{ranganath2014black} has been developed for general latent variable models.
+Contemporarily to the work of \cite{nguyen-bonilla-nips-2014}, which underpins our approach, \citet{ranganath2014black} developed black-box variational inference (\bbvi) for general latent variable models.
 Due to this generality, it under-utilizes the rich amount of information available in Gaussian process models.
 For example, \bbvi approximates the KL-divergence term of the evidence lower bound but this is computed analytically in our method.
 Additionally, for practical reasons, \bbvi imposes the variational distribution to fully factorize over the latent variables, while we make no such a restriction.
 A clear disadvantage of \bbvi is that it does not provide a practical way of learning the covariance hyperparameters of \gptext{s} --- in fact, these are set to fixed values.
 In principle, these values can be learned in \bbvi using stochastic optimization, but experimentally, we have found this to be problematic, ineffectual, and time-consuming.

 Very recently, \citet{bonilla2016extended} have used the random-feature approach mentioned in Section \ref{sec:related-scalability} along with linearization techniques to provide scalable methods for inference in \gptext models with general likelihoods.
 Unlike our approach for estimating expectations of the conditional likelihood, such linearizations of the conditional likelihood are approximations and generally do not converge to the exact expectations even in the limit of a large number of observations.